 The Workday Release’s debut album, Like the Light of Stars, is a record that given the right support, could help the act become one of the next big names in the realms of adult contemporary and pop.
 That is proven through all three of the songs examined here.
 The songs show a similar stylistic approach to the songs’ musical arrangements but an ability, regardless, to adapt to the album’s various lyrical themes, making each song engaging and entertaining.
 The noted songs in whole are clear examples of how the album’s musical and lyrical content make it worth hearing.
 When they are considered along with the rest of the album’s works, the whole of the record’s body makes it well worth hearing at least once among any adult contemporary and pop rock fan.
 Like the Light of Stars is scheduled for release Friday through ENCI Records.

-More information on Jake Allen’s new album is available along with all of his latest news at:
+More information on The Workday Release’s new album is available along with all of its latest news at:

-To keep up with the latest entertainment news and reviews, go online to http://www.facebook.com/philspicks and ‘Like” it.
-Fans can always keep up with the latest entertainment news and review in the Phil’s Picks blog at https://philspicks.wordpress.com.
+To keep up with the latest entertainment news and reviews, go online to https://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.